 The "Repletion" program has been a significant element of Maryland's oyster management efforts in the past.
-The term repletion describes two approaches for encouraging settlement, growth, and survival of oysters by planting shell: (1) "permanent" plantings, in which shell is planted in areas where large spat sets occur naturally, and the resulting spat are left in place until they are large enough to be harvested; and (2) seed-area plantings, in which shell is planted in areas of high salinity where large spat sets are most likely, and the resulting spat are moved to areas of lower salinity to attempt to protect them from disease.
+The term repletion describes two approaches for encouraging settlement, growth, and survival of oysters by planting shell: (1) "permanent" plantings, in which shell is planted in areas where large spat sets occur naturally, and the resulting spat are left in place until they are large enough to be harvested; and (2) seed-area plantings, in which shell is planted in areas of high salinity where large spat sets are most likely, and the resulting spat are moved to areas of lower spat set for grow-out to market size.
 Shell for the repletion program was obtained by dredging buried shell from historical deposits located primarily in the upper Bay.
-This oyster shell dredging and planting program began in 1960, and about five million bushels were dredged and planted per year until 1990.
+This oyster shell dredging and planting program began in 1960, and about 5 million bushels were dredged and planted per year until 1990.
 Beginning in 1991, the program was reduced to about 1.5 to 2.8 million bushels per year.
 Some stakeholders opposed shell dredging because it alters the bottom substrate, may adversely affect other fisheries, and creates a sediment plume.
 The shell-dredging program ceased in 2006 when the dredging permit issued by USACE and the Maryland Department of Environment expired (DNR 2006).
-At that time, MDNR decided not to reapply for the permit required to continue the program.
+At that time, MDNR decided not to reapply for the permit required to continue the program, in response to the opposition to the program.

 In its 2009 report to the Governor and General Assembly, the Maryland Oyster Advisory Commission (OAC) stated that a shortage of high-quality habitat for settlement and growth of oyster larvae represents a significant limitation of the oyster population's potential for expansion and that recent limitations on the availability of dredged shell have curtailed shell-planting programs.
 The OAC recommended that MDNR apply for a permit to dredge shell from Man-O-War shoal.
+This was followed by a Maryland Law that required MDNR to apply.

-As described in the PEIS, survey data collected from 1994 through 2006 showed no statistically significant change in oyster abundance in Maryland, suggesting that the repletion program and other management actions over that time period did not result in an enhancement of the Bay's oyster stock.
-Given the apparent failure of past management and enhancement approaches, both the PEIS and the OAC concluded that enhanced and new restoration measures need to be implemented.
+As described in the EIS, survey data collected from 1994 through 2006 showed no statistically significant change in oyster abundance in Maryland.
+This was primarily due to intense disease impacts during severe droughts, as well as some intense freshets that lowered salinity to fatal levels.
+Given the lack of progress and the falling oyster population, both the EIS and the OAC concluded that enhanced and new restoration measures needed to be implemented.
 As such, Maryland developed and implemented its 2010 Comprehensive Oyster Management Plan.